spectram/astrospectram/content/_index.md

 layout: page
 ---

 I am an MSc. graduate from the [Department of Astronomy, University of Cape Town (UCT)](https://science.uct.ac.za/department-astronomy) and the recipient of the [SALT-SAAO Prize MSc Scholarship](https://www.saao.ac.za/salt-saao-prize-scholarship/) in 2021 conferred by the [South African Astronomical Observatory (SAAO)](https://www.saao.ac.za/).
-I study the link between galaxies and multiphase gas across various environments ranging from the dense Inter-Stellar Medium to the diffuse cluster outskirts using radio interferometry (HI emission) and UV/Optical QSO absorption line spectroscopy.
+I study the link between galaxies and multiphase gas across environments ranging from the dense Inter-Stellar Medium to the diffuse cluster outskirts using radio interferometry (HI emission) and UV/Optical QSO absorption line spectroscopy.
 Recently, I have also ventured into idealized hydrodynamic simulations.

 Briefly, disc galaxies such as the Milky Way are embedded in spherical gaseous mediums and they require a constant supply of gas to sustain forming stars.
 The surrounding medium comprises mostly hot but also cold gas.
 The existence of cold clouds in the medium has raised many intriguing questions.
-The cold clouds could either be gas falling into the stellar disc or gas removed at earlier times.
-The origin of a gas cloud can be deduced from its chemical signatures, kinematics, location, etc. and numerous theories have been postulated for the existence of these clouds.
-However, due to observational, theoretical, and computational challenges, we do not yet fully understand **how galaxies obtain cold gas** and **how galaxies lose cold gas**.
+These clouds could either be gas falling into the stellar disc or gas removed at earlier times and their origin can be investigated by studying the chemical signatures, kinematics, environment, etc. Subsequently, numerous theories have been postulated for the existence of these clouds.
+However, due to observational, theoretical, and computational challenges, we do not yet fully understand **gas flows in and around galaxies**.
 To answer these and deeper questions therein, we must compare multi-wavelength, multi-epoch, and multi-technique observations with various theoretical models and simulations of multi-phase gas in and around diverse sets of galaxies.
-Over the past couple of years, I have delved into multiple wavelengths, observational techniques, as well as idealized hydrodynamic simulations to study the crucial role of gas in shaping galaxies. **I am currently looking for Ph.D. opportunities in related research areas.**
+Over the past couple of years, I have delved into multiple wavelengths, observational techniques, as well as idealized hydrodynamic simulations to study the connection between galaxies and multi-phase gas across various environments. **I am currently looking for Ph.D. opportunities in related research areas.**
 <div>
   <p class="read-more">
     <a class="read-more-link" href="/contact">Click here to check out my publications list and CV<span class="icon-arrow-right" aria-hidden="true"></span></a>